-Along with the boards were free desinfection pumps and I truly believe they should be a regular part of airports, not only during epidemy.
+Along with the boards were free disinfection pumps and I truly believe they should be a regular part of airports, not only during epidemy.

 It looked just like this:

-Just a reminder, Czech republic didn’t have, and to this day don’t have a single confirmed coronavirus case.
+Just a reminder, the Czech Republic didn’t have, and to this day don’t have a single confirmed coronavirus case.
 These were all just precautions.

 It was like arriving in a care-free country where no one even knew something like coronavirus existed.